edkashinsky/reaper-reableton-scripts/Assets/intro.md

 # Reableton - scripts for Reaper

-This scripts makes Repear a bit close to Ableton workflow.
+This scripts makes Reaper a bit close to Ableton workflow.
 Also it brings useful things to save time.

 ## Installation